How To Find Drop Shipping Suppliers?

 Having a supplier that takes orders through email is going to save you a lot of time, especially when your business starts picking up speed.
 You’ll be saved the hassle of over the phone transactions which won’t be sustainable when you start receiving hundreds of orders every day.

 A supplier with dedicated support representatives is a good feature to look for.
 It means that they care about the businesses they work with enough to provide them with a line in order to handle any questions or concerns that they may have.

 A great supplier will have invested in the right technology to make the business process smoother.
 Look for a supplier who offers dedicated tools and features that facilitate business transactions, like real-time inventory trackers and searchable order histories.

 BEFORE YOU CONTACT YOUR SUPPLIERS

-Now you have found a legitimate supplier or two that you think are ideal for you to work with and it’s time to reach out and contact them.
-Before you do, make sure you’re all set by considering these things:
+When you have found a legitimate supplier or two that you think is ideal for you to work with and you wish to contact them, it's important that you know what you want first.

 OPTIONS ON PAYING A SUPPLIER

 Now it’s time for you to consider the modes of paying your supplier.
 We’ll let you know how some suppliers like to receive payment so you’ll be prepared when the time comes.

 Many suppliers will require you to pay them with your credit card.
 It’s an easy and convenient way for both sides.
 Once you are an established and thriving business, using your credit card to pay your suppliers will remain a good option for all parties involved.

 Not every supplier will accept PayPal, but most will.
 PayPal might not be as great as credit card payments because of their fees, but some instances may render it necessary.
 Try to stick to credit card payments when possible.